greninja/greninja/README.md

 ## &#x1f4c8; GitHub Stats

 I have a solid foundation in research 🧪, with some experience building softwares 💻 as well under my belt.
-I recently earned my Master’s degree in Computer Science from UBC (Vancouver), where I  focused on trustworthy machine learning, leading to a publication (spotlight) at NeurIPS'24 [(Link)](https://nips.cc/virtual/2024/poster/95529).
-For more details on my background and projects, visit my webpage (link on the left)."
+I recently earned my Master’s degree in Computer Science from UBC (Vancouver), where my work  focused on trustworthy machine learning, leading to a Spotlight acceptance at NeurIPS'24 [(Link)](https://nips.cc/virtual/2024/poster/95529).
+For more details on my background and projects, visit my webpage (link on the left).

-As I move forward in my career, I'm excited to transition into a more industry-focused role as a software or machine learning engineer.
-I'm particularly interested in joining an early to mid-stage startup where I can contribute to the company's growth.
-I value a strong, dynamic founding team and a culture that fosters both personal and professional development.
-If you think I’d be a great fit for your team, feel free to get in touch!"
+As I move forward in my career, I’m excited to transition into an industry-focused role as a software or machine learning engineer.
+I’m particularly drawn to early to mid-stage startups where I can contribute to meaningful growth.
+I highly value a strong, dynamic founding team and a culture that promotes both personal and professional development.
+I’m open to exploring different domains, as long as the product and roadmap are compelling, the team is solid, and there’s significant opportunity for learning and growth.
+If you think I’d be a great fit, feel free to reach out!

 <p float="left">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=greninja&hide=makefile,matlab,java,shell,javascript,css,dockerfile,c%2B%2B,c%23,c,tex,labview" />